-MHA Monahans (‘we’ or ‘us’ or ‘our’) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
+Monahans (‘we’ or ‘us’ or ‘our’) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
 However, we recognise the requirement and importance of updating and expanding this program to meet the demands of the GDPR and the UK’s Data Protection Bill.

-MHA Monahans are dedicated to safeguarding the personal information under our remit and to developing a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
+Monahans are dedicated to safeguarding the personal information under our remit and to developing a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
 Our GDPR activities included the development and implementation of new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.

-How We Prepared for the GDPR
+How We Prepared for the introduction of GDPR

-MHA Monahans already had a consistent level of data protection and security across our organisation, and we fulfilled the requirements of the GDPR for 25th May 2018.
+Monahans already had a consistent level of data protection and security across our organisation, and we fulfilled the requirements of the GDPR for 25th May 2018.
 Our preparations included: -

 • Information Audit - undertaking a company-wide information audit that has identified and assessed the personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.